 - 1 In order to be admitted to the Postgraduate Certificate in Business Studies an applicant must have completed a bachelor's degree, or equivalent. - 2 Admission to the Postgraduate Certificate in Business Studies is subject to the approval of the dean (or representative).

 3 To qualify for the Postgraduate Certificate in Business Studies, a student must achieve 60 points by successfully completing the requirements in the structure below.

-60 points from ACCT860, 861, ECON861, 862, FINA860, INTB860, 861, MGMT861, MKTG860
+ACCT860, ACCT861, ECON861, ECON862, FINA860, INTB860, INTB861, MGMT861, MKTG860